MakeSchool-Tutorials/Make-Chat-Tutorial/P02-Put-Your-Socks-On/content.md

 </html>
 ```

-As you notice, we're also including jQuery to make the DOM manipulation a little easier.
-Feel free not to include it and use your vanilla js powers you've learned in other tutorials.
+You may notice we're also including `jQuery` to make the DOM manipulation a little easier.
+Feel free not to include it and use your vanilla `js` powers you've learned in other tutorials.
+For this tutorial though, we'll be using `jQuery`.

+>[action]
-Finally add this code to `index.js`
+>Finally add this code to `index.js`
+>
 ```js
 $(document).ready( () => {
   //Connect to the socket.io server